Asics Roadhawk FF Review

 Asics Roadhawk FF

-Take a cursory glance at the Roadhawk, and some elements from the 33 series jump at you right away.
+Take a cursory glance at the Roadhawk, and some elements from the 33 series immediately jump at you.
 For example, the heel has a straight-up design, free of the plastic clip or the distinct Achilles lip, seen on many Asics models.

-In the front, the engineered mesh design appears familiar – and that’s because you have seen it before on the 33-FA.
-The open vented area on the top and the tighter-knitted sides are similar to the FA.
-There’s an internal bumper propping up the toe-box, and a stiffener gives structure to the heel at the rear.
+The engineered mesh design in the front appears familiar—and that’s because you have seen it before on the 33-FA.
+The open vented area on the top and the tighter-knitted sides resemble the FA.
+There’s an internal bumper propping up the toe box, and a stiffener gives structure to the heel at the rear.

 The Asics logo is semi-concealed beneath a see-thru mesh over the lateral midfoot, giving the Roadhawk excellent design depth.